 Find locations and information about leash free areas.

-If your dog defecates in a public place or on someone else’s property, it is your responsibility to remove the faeces immediately and dispose of them properly.
+Cleaning up after your dog is part of being a responsible pet owner.
+If your dog leaves droppings in a public place or on someone else’s property, it is your responsibility to remove the faeces immediately and dispose of them properly.

 Dog droppings pose environmental and health risks.
 Many diseases can be passed from animals to humans, even if the animal is showing no sign of ill health.
 Some of the diseases may be spread by direct or indirect contact with animal faeces.

 Councils have a duty to provide bins for the disposal of dog faeces in places where dogs are often exercised, and you should look for these bins in your area.
 We have a number of bins with biodegradable bags in our off-leash parks.
 You can also Bring Your Own (BYO) bags, which can be purchased from pet stores.

 Cleaning up after your dog is easy, here are some handy tips.

 - You can use plastic or biodegradable bags, trowels and poop scoopers.
 Personal bag carriers are available that attach to your dog’s leash to store plastic bags during walks.

 - Keep your bags/pouches/pooper scoop products with your leash, as a reminder to take them with you.- If using the plastic bag method for cleaning up, simply put your hand inside the bag, pick up the dog dropping, turn the bag inside out and then seal.
 Carry it until you get a suitable disposal site.
 Wash your hands as soon as practical afterwards.

 In the NSW Companion Animals Act makes it an offence to not pick up dog faeces in a public place, fines up to $275 apply.